moienr/SoilNet/README.md

 # SoilNet

-A hybrid multi-model DL model for soil property (SOC) prediction has been presented.
+A hybrid multi-modal DL model for soil property (SOC) prediction has been presented.
 The training consists of two phases: 1) Self-supervised contrastive learning and 2) supervised fine-tuning via ground truth for our downstream task, which is regression.

 ---
 ![Graohical_abstract](https://github.com/moienr/SoilNet/blob/main/readme_imgs/Graphical_abs2.jpg)